 For fat grafting as a sole method of reconstruction, first the mastectomy is performed with a small implant that acts as a spacer.
 Many of our patients that choose this option want to avoid silicone altogether, and we usually use a saline implant for these patients.
 The space allows the breast to maintain its basic shape without sticking down to the chest wall.
 The mastectomy can be skin and nipple sparing, with the incision under the breast, to create the best breast appearance.
 After the area has healed, typically 6 months, the implant size is decreased and the volume is replaced with fat.
 Each time, between 100 and 400cc of fat is grafted, depending on the volume that is safe for each patient.
 Eventually, the implant is removed.
 This may take one session of fat grafting for breasts that are small, and it may take more sessions for breasts that are larger.3 The final breast size does not need to be the same size as the original breast.

 With a lumpectomy, a portion of the breast is removed where the breast cancer is located, and some normal surrounding tissue.
 Then the remaining breast tissue is radiated to help to prevent recurrence.
 This leaves the breast smaller, and also tighter, and higher than the other breast.
-The radiated breast can also feel painful, tense, and tight, because the radiation not only kills the more rapidly dividing cancer cells but injures the natural repair cells, or stem cells, of the breast.
+The radiated breast can also feel painful, tense, and tight, because the radiation not only kills the more rapidly dividing cancer cells but injures the natural repair cells of the breast.
 This makes it hard for the breast to fully recover from the radiation itself, as the very cells that repair the radiation defect also are damaged by the radiation.
-Fat grafting for a radiated lumpectomy not only replaces that lost volume for the lumpectomy but also places new, safe mesenchymal stem cells that help heal the damaged tissue.
+Fat grafting for a radiated lumpectomy not only replaces that lost volume for the lumpectomy but also places new, safe mesenchymal cells that help heal the damaged tissue.

 Browse our gallery to see examples of breast reconstruction with fat grafting.